wrossmorrow/envoy-extproc-sdk-java/README.md

 This context is carried through every request phase.
 In particular, your implementation can store data in memory related to particular requests keyed on the request ID or via another strategy of your choosing.
 You can also supply your own ID, which can be stored in the context, if that suits your needs better, with `setProcessorId`.
 This can only be set _once_, ideally in request header phase, but can be retrieved throughout the lifetime of a request's processing.

+Your `RequestProcessor` implementation can use whatever storage strategy for your own contextual data you want, but you should make sure to use `requestId` (or your own ID) as a key in case your external processor sees concurrent requests.

 ### Forming Responses

 We also provide some convenience routines for operating on process phase stream responses, so that users of this SDK need to learn less about the specifics of the `envoy` datastructures.
 The gRPC stream response datastructures are complicated, and our aim is to utilize the `RequestContext` to guard and simplify the construction of responses with a simpler user interface.